What is Pure

 dairy)!"

--Tracey, Boise |
+-Tracey, Boise

-| "The raw milk yogurt was awesome for breakfast
+| "The yogurt was awesome for breakfast this

-- Pam, Boise |
+morning!"- Pam, Boise

-| "We really love the round glass jars... the
+| "We really love the round glass jars... the milk

-service and we are very grateful."
+we are very grateful."- Kim, Boise

 | "Thanks for everything, the cheeses are DELISH!!!